ooiale/rate-repository-app/README.md

 # React Native Project

 This was my very first project using React Native.
+Note: The apollo database used as well as all the backend stuff are not here.

 ## Key Differences from React Web Development